jrmarquard/website-resume/README.md

 ## Deploying website

-To deploy the website push to master branch.
+To deploy the website push to follow deployment steps below.

-Travis CI is used to deploy website.
-See `.travis.yml` for deployment config.

-Firebase is used to host the website. `$PROJECT_ID` and `$FIREBASE_TOKEN` are set in the repo config in Travis CI.
+Firebase is used to host the website.

 #### Manual deployment